Stochastic Precipitation Generation for the Chesapeake Bay Watershed using Hidden Markov Models with Variational Bayes Parameter Estimation: Discussion

 \section{Discussion}

-The spatiotemporal analysis of remote sensing data requires approaches which can account for spatial surfaces with highly localized behavior while retaining computational efficiency.
+The spatiotemporal analysis of remote sensing data requires approaches which can account for spatial surfaces which exhibit significant heterogeneity, while retaining computational efficiency.
 This is complicated further by datasets like precipitation whose distributions are not only non-normal, but are semi-continuous in nature.
 In this paper, we have developed a workflow for efficient parameter estimation in HMMs for semi continuous emissions using VB.
 The Bayesian approach allows us to incorporate prior information, and the variational approximation enables fast computations.
 We are able to exploit the seasonal structure of the data to implement stochastic optimization which reduces computation time further by making it a function of the number of locations and season length, instead of the entire data length.

 We use the variational HMM to study precipitation dynamics for the wet season months of July--September over the Chesapeake Bay watershed.
 We note distinct precipitation patterns associated with the 3 states, and that different parts of the watershed are often affected differently under the 3 states even if their overall seasonal precipitation is similar.
 To determine the model's capability as an SPG, we generated a synthetic dataset from the model and compared two metrics at each location - the proportion of dry days, and the mean daily precipitation.
 A linear trend is seen between the historical and synthetic data for both metrics as well as low RMSE values.
 This indicates a well specified model which can capture and replicate the mean behavior of the data.